X16Community/x16-smc-bootloader/README.md

 The update procedure continues by transmitting and committing packets until the whole firmware has been received by the bootloader.

-Finally, the update program must use I2C command offset 0x82 (reboot).
+Finally, the update program must use I2C command 0x82 (reboot).
 This will write any remaining buffered data to flash memory.
 The SMC is then reset, which turns off the computer.

 ### Example